Best lighting for indoor cannabis growing

 HID lights are the old standby for indoor growing gardens but due to the advancements in CFLs and LEDs, HIDs are now largely a thing of the past since the high power consumption, high heat generation and general inefficiency no longer makes them a viable option.

-In short, if you’re the experimental type who likes to be on the cutting edge of technology, LED lights might be right for you – especially if you’ve got some extra coin to invest.
+In short, if you’re the experimental type who likes to be on the cutting edge of technology, LED lights are the top choice – especially if you’ve got some extra coin to invest.

 Otherwise you can’t go wrong with specially designed CFL grow lights.
 Power consumption and start-up costs are reasonable.
 Good performance is well documented.